A Level Economics

 Free

-Economics is a well-established and highly regarded academic subject.
-It provides great opportunities for research and discussion of some of the major challenges facing Britain and the world today.
-It is an excellent partner to A Level Politics and A Level Business.
-This course delves into both microeconomics and macroeconomics.
+A Level Economics is a well-established and highly regarded academic subject, that’s an excellent partner to A Levels in politics and business.
+It provides great opportunities for research and discussion of some of the major challenges facing Britain and the world today, delving into two areas – microeconomics and macroeconomics.

-Macroeconomics deals with national and international economies.
-It attempts to answer questions such as, why is inflation so high?
+In microeconomics, we’ll focus on individuals and firms and seek to answer questions such as, how can we reduce plastic pollution?
+Or do taxes on cigarettes work?
+In macroeconomics, we’ll look at national and international economies and attempt to answer questions such as, why is inflation so high?
 Or how can we tackle the UK's national debt?

-This A Level will improve your analytical and communication skills.
+This course will improve your analytical and communication skills.
 Economists must be able to review data, observe patterns, and draw logical conclusions.
 They must be able to explain their work to others, and this course will improve your critical thinking skills.

 You can take part in the Enterprise Academy, Unloc, which supports business knowledge and entrepreneurial skills.
-You will also be supported to set up your own personal enterprise or business.
+You’ll also be supported to set up your own personal enterprise or business.

 Apply